 Everyone should have the option to move freely about the City throughout all seasons.
 Snow and ice covered sidewalks that impede pedestrian mobility is unacceptable.
 During Winter 2018-2019, people across Ottawa were trapped in their homes, unable to access transit, or experienced numerous slips, falls, and inconveniences due to lack of snow removal on sidewalks and at bus stops.
 Immediate action is required to ensure that no more people suffer from isolation, injuries and aren’t required to take great risk to leave their homes.

 Please share our petition with your network and communities, and speak out to your representative using this easy email tool.
 We hope to send a strong message to City Council that another winter of inaccessible sidewalks is unacceptable.
 We need Class 1A standards - that is, snow clearing to bare sidewalk levels - across the city

 Petition for Improved Snow and Ice Clearing from Sidewalks

 To: Ottawa City Council, 110 Laurier Avenue West, Ottawa, ON, K1P 1J1

-I/We the undersigned, petition Ottawa City Council to require that OC Transpo:
+I/We the undersigned, petition Ottawa City Council and the Transportation Committee to:

 john woodhouse answered 2017-02-25 09:53:02 -0500Q: Would you consider joining the Healthy Transportation Coalition as a member?